 This lecture series, held annually in March, is designed to highlight regional women who have made significant contributions to the region through their respective careers, along with personal and community accomplishments.

 Penny White, ETSU alumna and associate professor of law at the University of Tennessee - Knoxville

 The Honorable Jean Stanley, First Judicial District Circuit Court judge

 Dr. Susan Gentry Williams, ETSU alumna and Belmont University professor of management

 Dr. Wilsie S. Bishop, ETSU vice president for Health Affairs and university chief operating officer

 Karen J. Kemp, former Lady Buccaneers head basketball coach at East Tennessee State University

 Take Back the Night

-Take Back the Night Candlelight Vigil and Take Back the Night 5K Road Race/Walk are nationally recognized programs the Women's Resource Center co-sponsors with the Counseling Center at ETSU.
+Take Back the Night Candlelight Vigil - Honoring Survivors of Sexual Violence and Walk a Mile in Her Shoes ® are nationally recognized programs the Women's Resource Center co-sponsors with the Counseling Center at ETSU.
 Both programs highlight and provide insight on the domestic and sexual violence issues surrounding women today.
-These programs are scheduled for March of each year.
+These programs are scheduled for the March/April timeframe of each year.